Inverse Design in Nanophotonics via Representation Learning: Introduction

-Overall, the evolution of inverse design in nanophotonics points to a broader complexity of modern device requirements that neither pure physics-based methods nor pure data-driven models can tackle on their own.
-This review aims to parse the landscape of existing methods through the lens of representation learning, articulate the limitations of each, and propose how their hybridization can yield more robust, scalable, and insight-driven solutions to the most demanding light–matter engineering challenges.
-Previous surveys have already linked ML and photonics.
+Overall, the evolution of inverse design in nanophotonics points to a complexity that neither pure physics-based methods nor pure data-driven models can tackle alone.
+Previous surveys have established a strong foundation by linking ML and photonics.
 Early work, for example, categorized supervised surrogates and end-to-end inverse pipelines for metamaterials and metasurfaces~\cite{khatib2021deep,campbell2023advances}.
 Others critically appraise nanophotonic inverse design through the lens of deep NNs and generative models~\cite{wiecha2021deep,jiang2021deep}.
 Complementary work surveys ML-assisted global optimization schemes~\cite{kudyshev2020machine} and physics-informed ML in EM and inverse problems more broadly~\cite{hao2022physics}.
-Finally,~\cite{woldseth2022use} examined synergies between ML and TO.
+Finally, ref~\cite{woldseth2022use} examined synergies between ML and TO.

-Although prior surveys give a broad overview, they usually treat forward surrogates and generative models separately from heuristic global searches.
-Here we fill that gap by classifying methods through the lens of \emph{representation learning}: ML either targets the \textit{output} space, using surrogates to emulate solver responses, or targets the \textit{input} space using generative or latent models to parameterize geometry.
-This single framework supplies a shared vocabulary for comparing techniques, showing how each choice affects data needs, generalization, and interpretability, and it helps position future work across solver-based (Class A) and learning-based (Class B) design strategies.
+In essence, these valuable overviews primarily organize the literature either by application domain~\cite{khatib2021deep,campbell2023advances,molesky2018inverse,qian2025guidance} or by the machine-learning model class employed~\cite{wiecha2021deep,jiang2021deep,kudyshev2020machine,hao2022physics,woldseth2022use}.
+This review complements these perspectives by classifying methods through the lens of \textbf{representation} \textbf{learning}: ML either targets the \emph{output} space, using surrogates to emulate solver responses, or targets the \emph{input} space, using generative or latent models to parameterize geometry.
+This solver-versus-geometry approach provides a shared vocabulary for comparing disparate techniques and exposes fundamental trade-offs in data efficiency and generalization.
+While we present these classes separately for clarity, their power is also realized in hybrid frameworks where input-side generative priors are coupled with output-side surrogate solvers.

 This paper is structured as follows.
 Section~\ref{sec:classeA} reviews output-side representation learning methods (Class~A), emphasizing differentiable surrogate solvers.
 Section~\ref{sec:classeB} introduces input-side approaches (Class~B), highlighting latent-space geometric representations.
 Section~\ref{sec:classeC} describes how these techniques integrate with global optimization algorithms and duality-based performance bounds.
 Finally, Section~\ref{sec:future} discusses current challenges and suggests future research directions in hybrid inverse-design methodologies.